CarlosChicata/data_world_portfolio/Projects/POC/AWS_API_of_serving_layer_from_data_lake/README.md

 #### Performance: :star2::star2::star::star::star:

-:thumbsup: Because the architecture is serverless focus in general; the REST API can responde in high request on 24/7.
+:thumbsup: Because the architecture is serverless focus in general; the HTTP API can responde in high request on 24/7.
 The auth lambda can cache the same authentication operation for same user.

 :eyes: The auth lambda have a delay based in the performance of aws athena to get the data of access control table.
 I can understand the performance in SQL endpoint is accepted for now; but in high performance the time (average 10ms) can be a problem; so i need to optimize; in priority order; following issues: